chillemille/OverOptimism_in_GeneSetAnalysis/README.md

 The corresponding preprocessed files are then stored in subfolder `Prep`.

 #### 3. Upload data and make optimisations according to task 1 or 2
 The application must be downloaded from https://www.gsea-msigdb.org/gsea/index.jsp.
 In the application, the required data sets are uploaded in the tab **Load data**, after which you need to proceed to the tab **Run GSEA**.
 Further information on the necessary fields be clicked and filled out can be obtained from the screenshots in folder `Results/Intermediate_results/GSEA_Web`.
+Note that in each step, the random seed is set to **149**.

 Optimisation steps for tasks 1 and 2 :

-1. Upload pre-processed gene expression data set: upload **exprdat_default_... .gct"**
+1. Upload pre-processed gene expression data set: upload **exprdat_default_... .gct**
 2. Change RNA-Seq transformation method: upload **exprdat_vst_... .gct**
 3. Change pre-filtering method: upload **exprdat_vst_filterByExpr_... .gct**
 4. **For task 1 only**: change gene set database to KEGG ("c2.cp.kegg...")